 For complaints under GDPR more generally, European Union users may lodge complaints with their local data protection supervisory authorities.

 This version of Lightmeter’s privacy questions and answers took effect on the date stated at the top of this page.
-Lightmeter will announce the next version at http://lightmeter.io/news, and on your lightmeter.io account dashboard.
+Lightmeter will announce the next version here, and lightmeter.io account dashboards.
 Lightmeter may change how it announces changes in future versions.
 In the meantime, Lightmeter may update its contact information without announcing a change.